LG Optimus G: Japan

-In Japan, the LG Optimus G is currently available from NTT DoCoMo as the LG L-01E.
+In Japan, the LG Optimus G was available from NTT DoCoMo as the L-01E.
 This Optimus G variant is similar to the E973 model with additional Japan-exclusive features such as FeliCa wallet support, a removable battery, a waterproof hydrophobic coating on all components and support for band 1 2100 mhz LTE.
 The phone is also available in a currently-exclusive Red color.
+Also, the LGL21 model was announced by KDDI's au featuring One-Seg broadcasting.

 South Korea

-In Korea, the Optimus G is currently available from SK Telecom & KT & LG U+ As The LG F-180S/K/L. This Optimus G variant is Korean model with additional Korea-exclusive features such as T-DMB support.
+In Korea, the Optimus G was available from SK Telecom & KT & LG U+ As The LG F-180S/K/L. This Optimus G variant is Korean model with additional Korea-exclusive features such as T-DMB support.

 Taiwan

 In Taiwan, it is sold as E975, but with minor differences.

 India

 In India, the LG Optimus G model is E975.

 Europe

 In February 2013, the E975 was launched in Sweden, France, Germany, Italy, Denmark, and other unspecified countries in March.

 South America

 The version that has been released to the public in Brazil and Chile is the E977 model.